Inspection Agency Accreditation

 Firestop Inspection Agencies, Want to become an IAS Accredited Firestop Inspection Firm?

-- After receipt of application, fee and quality system documentation, IAS staff will review the submittal and provide a written feedback within 2 working weeks.
+After receipt of application, fee and quality system documentation, IAS staff will review the submittal and provide written feedback.
 The review comments are based on adequacy of compliance of the quality documentation to the requirements of IAS AC291 requirements.

-- The SIA needs to review the written response from IAS and if further revisions are needed to the Quality Management System documentation, the firm will need to revise the quality documentation accordingly.
-IAS staff will re-review the revisions and will determine if all requirements of AC291 documentation has been satisfied
+The SIA needs to review the written response from IAS, and if further revisions are needed to the Quality Management System documentation, the firm will need to revise the quality documentation accordingly.
+IAS staff will then review the revisions and will determine if all requirements of IAS AC 291 documentation have been satisfied

-- Once the quality system documentation is satisfactory, IAS will coordinate with the applicant SIA(s), field and office visit assessment.
-Usually, IAS expects the assessment per SIA (depending on the size of the inspection agency) to be 1.5 days or 2-days.
-Meaning, 2-persons conducting an assessment in 1-day.
-One person will be in the field assessing a sampling of the inspectors (1 or 2 inspectors) and 1 person in the office reviewing the implementation of the documented quality system as per AC291.
+Once the quality system documentation is satisfactory, IAS will coordinate with the applicant SIA a field and office visit assessment.
+Usually, IAS expects the assessment per SIA (depending on the size of the inspection agency) to be 1.5 days or 2-days for 2 people - in other words, 2-persons conducting an assessment in 1-2 days.
+One person will be in the field assessing a sampling of the inspectors (1 or 2 inspectors), and one person will be in the office reviewing the implementation of the documented quality system as per IAS AC 291.
 At the conclusion of the assessment, IAS should be able to present a written report of the assessment findings.